emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

     * Quill pen
     * Tinderbox
     * Letter kit (wax candle, 4 sheets of parchment, wooden seal with windmill crest)
+    * In the drawer there's a key to the Children's Room in the attic
   * Books cover subjects like history, warfare, alchemy. many are first editions
     * They rot and fall apart if taken from the house
 * There is a secret door behind one of the shelves which can be opened by pulling a blank red book detected by a **DC 13 perception check** which leads to area 9